Krista Day-Gloe, LCSW

 She specializes in supporting individuals navigating:

-- Trauma and trauma-related nervous system dysregulation
+- Trauma, medical trauma, and trauma-related nervous system dysregulation

-Krista’s approach is from a bottom-up perspective to mental and physical health.
+Here approach is from a bottom-up perspective to mental and physical health.
 She emphasizes nervous system regulation, somatic awareness, and psychoeducation alongside traditional clinical tools to help people build resilience, deepen self-understanding, and helping people live more connected and embodied lives.

 Professional Experience